Visualizing Energy through Live Performance (2017-2018)

 Performers for this piece were drawn from the Pratt Engineering/Dance Course Performance and Technology, led by Martin A. Brooke and Thomas F. DeFrantz.

 Summer 2017 – Spring 2018

-These Borders That Hold Me Down (performance by Thomas DeFrantz, James Clotfelter, Martin Brooke, Matthew Kenney, Quran Karriem, Rebecca Uliasz and Summer Dunsmore), presented at Moogfest, May 18-19, 2018
+These Borders That Hold Me Down Thomas DeFrantz, James Clotfelter, Martin Brooke, Matthew Kenney, Quran Karriem, Rebecca Uliasz, Summer Dunsmore.
+Live performance.
+May 18-19, 2018.
+Durham, NC: Moogfest.

 Visualizing Energy through Live Performance (poster by Martin Brooke, Thomas DeFrantz and Kyle Bradbury), presented at Bass Connections Showcase, April 18, 2018

 - Martin Brooke, Pratt School of Engineering-Electrical & Computer Engineering

 - Thomas F. DeFrantz, Arts & Sciences-African and African American Studies